zhyifei/docs.zh-cn/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     ```vb
     Private Delegate Sub UpdateStatusDelegate(msg As String)
     Public Sub UpdateStatus(msg As String)
-        'We may be on a different thread so we need to
+        ' We may be on a different thread so we need to
-        'make this call using BeginInvoke.
+        ' make this call using BeginInvoke.
         If InvokeRequired Then
             BeginInvoke(New UpdateStatusDelegate(AddressOf UpdateStatus), msg)
         Else